SjScripter/credit-followup-agent/README.md

 # Credit Follow-Up Email Agent
-### AI Enablement Internship — Task 2 | Travel Corporation India (TCI)

 ---

 ## Project Overview

-The Credit Follow-Up Email Agent is an AI-powered automation tool built for the Finance team at Travel Corporation India.
+The Credit Follow-Up Email Agent is an AI-powered automation tool built for the Finance team .
 It automatically identifies overdue invoices, determines the correct escalation stage based on the number of days overdue, and generates personalised, professional follow-up emails using a Large Language Model (LLM).

 The agent operates in dry-run mode by default, meaning all emails are generated and logged without actually being sent — making it safe to demo and test on real business data.